Aswanidev-vs/Mana/timeline.md

 | ❌ Not Implemented | 4 features | (all marked "Optional Future" or deployment/CLI) |

 **Core PRD Coverage: ~85%** (excluding optional/future items and deployment infrastructure)

+Important note:

+- this reflects PRD coverage, not “the entire framework is finished”
+- the current codebase is strong for MVPs and controlled production use
+- the roadmap phases below are still real remaining work

 ---